-110 Item II.8 Road Department truck order request
+Item II.8 Road Department truck order request

-The Road Department needs to replace the 2018 HV truck, an item that has been included in the Town's 111 CIP in past years.
-Replacement is needed by 2025 and the Road Department knows that Allegiant, the 112 company that the Town buys these trucks from, is about one and a half to two years out from order to 113 time of delivery.
-Allegiant will provide the Town with a final quote on the vehicle, a 2025 HV, which 114 will be shared with the Board ahead of the meeting on Monday.
-The estimated cost at this time is about 115 \$220,000, with a potential trade in value of somewhere between \$15,000 to \$30,000 of the existing 116 117 vehicle.
-The quote provided will include language that allows the Town to proceed with the ordering of the vehicle but does not require any payment until the vehicle is built and completed.
-The language also 118

-- allows the Town to drop out of the sale in the event that the Town does not pass the FY25 budget which will include the purchase of the truck.
-If the order is approved by the Board on Monday, 12/18, the vehicle could be delivered as soon as spring/summer 2025.
-More detail will be provided ahead of Monday's meeting, including a recommended motion and a final quote. - 123
+- The Road Department needs to replace the 2018 HV truck, an item that has been included in the Town's - 112 CIP in past years.
+Replacement is needed by 2025 and the Road Department knows that Allegiant, the - 113 company that the Town buys these trucks from, is about one and a half to two years out from order to - time of delivery.
+Allegiant will provide the Town with a final quote on the vehicle, a 2025 HV, which - will be shared with the Board ahead of the meeting on Monday.
+The estimated cost at this time is about - \$220,000, with a potential trade in value of somewhere between \$15,000 to \$30,000 of the existing - vehicle.
+The quote provided will include language that allows the Town to proceed with the ordering of - the vehicle but does not require any payment until the vehicle is built and completed.
+The language also - allows the Town to drop out of the sale in the event that the Town does not pass the FY25 budget which - will include the purchase of the truck.
+If the order is approved by the Board on Monday, 12/18, the - vehicle could be delivered as soon as spring/summer 2025.
+More detail will be provided ahead of - 122 Monday's meeting, including a recommended motion and a final quote.

-124 Item II.9.
+Item II.9.
 Consent Agenda

-125126 Any member of the Selectboard may request that an item be removed from the consent agenda for any discussion and potential action, otherwise a single motion is all that's needed to approve the identified
+Any member of the Selectboard may request that an item be removed from the consent agenda for any reason and the Chair will decide where on the regular agenda the item will be placed for further discussion and potential action, otherwise a single motion is all that's needed to approve the identified discussion and potential action, otherwise a single motion is all that's needed to approve the identified a.
+Consider Approving the Minutes of 12/4/23